sunjun-group/bankwebapp/README.md

 		+ email.properties.

 5. Run sutdbank-Webapp:
+	- In project, copy file /libs/mysql-connector-java-5.1.35.jar.
+Navigate to your tomcat/lib folder, paste it into lib folder.
 	- Open class sutdbank.DbCreator run as Java Application to setup database.
 	- Select sutdbank project, right click and select Run as/Run on Server.
 	- Access the web page with url: http://localhost:3306/sutdbank/